uoftcprg/pokerkit/docs/simulation.rst

 :attr:`pokerkit.state.State.completion_betting_or_raising_count`         Number of completions, bettings, or raisings in the betting phase.
 :attr:`pokerkit.state.State.actor_index`                                 Current actor.
 :attr:`pokerkit.state.State.checking_or_calling_amount`                  Calling amount.
 0 if checking.
 :attr:`pokerkit.state.State.effective_bring_in_amount`                   Bring-in amount to be posted.
-Potentially less than the defined value if the opener have insufficient chips.
+Potentially less than the defined value if the opener has insufficient chips.
 :attr:`pokerkit.state.State.min_completion_betting_or_raising_to_amount` Minimum completion/betting/raising to amount.
 :attr:`pokerkit.state.State.pot_completion_betting_or_raising_to_amount` Pot completion/bet/raising to amount.
 :attr:`pokerkit.state.State.max_completion_betting_or_raising_to_amount` Maximum completion/betting/raising to amount.